hump-coder/esp32-sx1262-lora-relay/README.md

 - `pump_station/wifi/connect` – ask the receiver to join the default WiFi network and enable OTA updates.
 - `pump_station/wifi/connect_custom` – payload `SSID:PASSWORD` to join a specific network for OTA.
 - `pump_station/wifi/disable` – disconnect the receiver from WiFi and disable OTA updates.
+- `pump_station/reboot` – instruct the receiver to reboot.

 ### Home Assistant Discovery